 One of the unique features of the School Psychology Program is that along with academic course work, students participate in extensive practica and internship training experiences under the direction of school psychology faculty members.
-These provide evaluative and consultative services to local school systems in the Alfred area, thereby serving the community as well as providing supervised applied training experience.
+These provide valuative and consultative services to local school systems in the Alfred area, thereby serving the community as well as providing supervised applied training experience.
+Performance in field practicum, internship, and other relevant professional activities will be evaluated regularly and will contribute a significant part of the assessment of each student's program toward the successful completion of the program.

 Practica are associated with most of the major core courses.
 Practica requirements give the student an opportunity to practice applied skills and become familiar with the role of the school psychologist.
-The field practica are completed in a variety of local schools, or agencies, and in the Child and Family Services Center.
+The field practica are completed in a variety of local schools and in the Child and Family Services Center.
 In the course of training, students gain experience at all educational levels in schools with diverse pupil populations relative to cultural-ethnic backgrounds, handicapping conditions, and SES levels.
 Practicum experiences are supervised by on-site certified school psychologists and University faculty.
 Students are also evaluated at the conclusion of each semester during their practicum experiences.